drmikecrowe/nestjs-grammy/README.md

 Once the installation process is complete, we can import the `NestjsGrammyModule` into the root `AppModule`:

-> :warning: Currently, the `pollingOption` parameter is required

 ```typescript
 import { Module } from '@nestjs/common';
 import { NestjsGrammyModule } from 'nestjs-grammy';